HarvestProfit/harvest-profit-ui/README.md

 ```

 ### Documentation
-The documentation for this project can be found in the `/docs` directory.
+The documentation for this project can be found [here](https://harvestprofit.github.io/harvest-profit-ui/).

 ### License
 This project is [MIT licensed](/LICENSE.md)